It’s easy to compare Alibaba to Amazon. And BABA vs. AMZN stock has been a virtual standstill. Which is the better stock going forward?

 While AMZN outperformed BABA in some key metrics in 2020, both online juggernauts posted strong growth thanks to last year’s pandemic, which encouraged millions of people globally to turn to e-commerce.
 Indeed, in both China and the U.S., lockdowns and pandemic-related restrictions resulted in a dramatic shift among virtually all demographic segments of both countries to shop less at physical stores and buy more things online.

 In value terms, AMZN trades at a P/E of 65 and BABA’s P/E is 28.
 Since most of the growth stock screens that I’m familiar with call for greater than 20%, I think these companies qualify.

 Both stocks are hugely liquid and have a ton of institutional sponsors, so there’s nothing there to choose.

-With Jeff Bezos at the helm of Amazon and Jack Ma in charge at Alibaba, neither company lacks for ambitious, intelligent leadership.
-And Jeff and Jack have both been using their massive free cash flow to move into cloud services and original content production, while also acquiring (or forming joint ventures with) businesses in allied fields.
-Jeff bought the Washington Post newspaper and Jack has turned China’s Singles Day (November 11) into an online media event that gets as much press as Black Friday.
+Both Jeff and Daniel have been using their massive free cash flows to move into cloud services and original content production, while also acquiring (or forming joint ventures with) businesses in allied fields.
+Jeff bought the Washington Post newspaper and Daniel (with a big hand from predecessor Jack Ma) has turned China’s Singles Day (November 11) into an online media event that gets as much press as Black Friday.

-My decision on which stock to favor in BABA vs. AMZN comes down to this.
-If you can only buy one, I’d favor Alibaba, if only because China’s population is bigger (about 1.4 billion versus the U.S.’s 327 million) and China’s GDP growth rate of 6.7% is still much faster than the U.S. rate of 4.2%, though the gap is narrowing.
-Each of those statistics points to greater potential in Alibaba.
+My decision on which stock to favor in BABA vs. AMZN comes down to this: If you can only buy one, I’d favor Alibaba, if only because China’s population is bigger (about 1.4 billion versus the U.S.’s 327 million) and China’s projected GDP growth rate of 8% for 2021 is still faster than the U.S. projected growth rate of 6.6%, though the gap is narrowing.

-*This post has been updated from an original version.
+*This post has been updated from an original version, published in 2017.